 - Don’t use text that flashes, blinks or scrolls across the page, because it takes longer for users to read and assimilate it and they’ll be held back by the visual distractions

-Advanced Accessibility Tips for Users with Low Cognitive Ability
+Advanced Accessibility Tips for Users With Cognitive Disabilities

 More accessibility features can be added by programmers.
 Advanced accessibility tips include: